-Bay Area Folk, Bluegrass, Old-Time and New Acoustic Music – The Boom, Bust & Rebirth
+Bay Area Folk, Bluegrass, Old-Time and New Acoustic Music – The Boom, Bust & Rebound

 Book in progress – to be published in 2027 by The History Press